tango-controls/rfc/8/README.md

 The main use cases for Device Server are:

-* to manage several Device in the same process.
+* to manage several Devices in the same process.

 * to share the same channel of communication